VCA Doctor Profile: Robert Worthington-Kirsch, MD

 My mother was involved in the healthcare field and I can’t really remember a time when I didn’t plan on becoming a physician.
 I learned over time that I’m really interested in helping people by doing things, by doing procedures that allow me to directly impact their lives.
 I did my residency and diagnostic radiology in the Philadelphia area and gravitated into interventional radiology.

-VCA: When you’re not work what do you enjoy doing?
+VCA: When you’re not working what do you enjoy doing?

 Also, in my spare time, I like to get away for some time to myself to go fishing.
 I’ve been fly fishing for about 10 years.
 I’m always ready to go.
 There are right now about nine rods in my car.
 I’m always looking for something else to fish for, whether it’s something very small on light rods or something as big as a shark on a heavy rod.